 There is some overlap in the management in of suspected and confirmed scaphoid fractures based on the initial x-ray.

-Paracetamol, ibuprofen and elevation in a sling are all appropriate whilst waiting for radiology.
+Paracetamol, ibuprofen and elevation in a sling are all appropriate while waiting for radiology.

-If there is a confirmed fracture seen on the patient’s initial imaging, they can have a scaphoid cast applied.
-This is a below elbow backslab with a thumb spica.
+If a confirmed fracture is seen on the patient’s initial imaging, a scaphoid cast can be applied.
+This is a below-elbow backslab with a thumb spica.
 These patients should be referred to the fracture clinic for further management.

 Most scaphoid fractures in children and teenagers are managed conservatively with a cast.
 Whilst immobilisation time is usually the final remit of the orthopaedic surgeons, it is helpful to be able to offer children and their parents some advice in the Emergency Department as to how long healing will take.
 As a rule, the more distal the fracture, the quicker the healing process.
-This is in part due to the blood supply of the scaphoid.
+This is in part due to the scaphoid’s blood supply.
 Longer immobilisation times will be needed for middle and proximal fractures.

-Occasionally, surgical fixation will be required for significantly displaced fractures, or in cases on non-union.
+Occasionally, surgical fixation will be required for significantly displaced fractures or in cases of non-union.
 This is beyond the scope of Emergency Department management.

 Case Resolution